thanhauco/GenAI-Architect/README.md

 - **Dynamic Curriculum**: 6 specialized modules derived from real-world job descriptions.
 - **AI-Generated Lessons**: Uses `gemini-2.5-flash` to generate deep-dive explanations, "Architect's View" trade-offs, and production-ready Python code.
 - **Interactive Chat Mentor**: A floating assistant (using `gemini-2.5-flash`) to answer specific architectural questions and debug concepts in real-time.
+- **Smart Caching**: Instant load times for revisited topics and background pre-fetching for labs.
 - **Syntax Highlighting**: Clean, copyable code blocks for Python examples (PyTorch, LangChain, Scikit-Learn).
 - **Responsive Design**: Built with Tailwind CSS for a seamless experience on mobile and desktop.